Braundo/kubernetes-guide/docs/storage.md

----
-icon: material/database
----

 ## Overview
 Arguably the most important aspect of any application is the ability to persist and retrieve data.
 Thankfully, Kubernetes supports a wide variety of storage back-ends and also integrates with many third-party systems that provide things such as replication, snapshots, backup and more.

 Kubernetes can also support different types of storage - anything from objects to files or blocks.
 However, regardless of the type of storage or where it's located (on-premise, cloud, etc.), Kubernetes will treat it as a **volume**.

-Kubernetes is able to support so many different storage types and services by leveraging the **Container Storage Interface (CSI)**.
+Kubernetes is able to support so many different storage types and services by leveraging the [**Container Storage Interface (CSI)**](https://github.com/container-storage-interface/spec/blob/master/spec.md).
 The CSI is an established standard that provides a straightforward interface for Kubernetes.

 ``` mermaid
 flowchart LR